Why Fly Screens Are Needed in The Singapore Climate

 Best of all, they work a treat – we can open the windows without having flies and insects invade our space.
 Definitely recommended for casement windows.

-The following lists the main reasons why fly screens are idea for the climate in Singapore:
+The following lists the main reasons why fly screens are ideal for the climate in Singapore:

 1. Keeping out insects